karimz1/imgcompress/ReadMe.md

   Easily convert your iPhone's HEIC images to JPEG or PNG for smaller file sizes and universal compatibility.

 - **🖼️ Universal Format Conversion & Resizing:**
-  Transform almost any photo format to JPEG and resize images effortlessly—ideal for creating thumbnails, web-optimized images, or custom sizes.
+  Transform almost any photo format to JPEG or PNG or ICO and resize images effortlessly—ideal for creating thumbnails, web-optimized images like, or custom sizes.

 - **⚙️ Customizable Output Quality:**
   Fine-tune the compression settings to balance image clarity and file size, ensuring your photos look great while saving space.